knoahlr/physlab-calculator/README.md

 ![Figure 2](articles/varWindow.PNG)

-**Note:** Providing a list of values as shown in figure above will produce a table showing the equatiuons evaluation and the corresponding error.
+**Note:** Providing a list of values as shown in figure above will produce a table showing the equations evaluation and the corresponding error.

 Hitting submit on the sample calculation window populates the latex Output box in the mainwindow as seen in Figure 3.